Development Workflow

 sfp org open --targetusername my-feature-org --browser chrome

-# Set as default for convenience
+# Set a default org for subsequent commands

 sfp config set target-org my-feature-org